LPG Gas Regulator: LPG Pressure Regulator – LPG Gas Bottle Regulator & Gas Fittings

 Find out here…

-It also works in conjunction with the gas regulator vent which allows the diaphragm to move freely.
+It also works in conjunction with the LPG gas regulator vent which allows the diaphragm to move freely.

 If the vent is obstructed, the diaphragm will not operate properly.

 LPG is stored under pressure, as both a liquid and gas in bottle.
+The gas bottle and LPG gas regulator (LPG gas bottle regulator) work together to provide the low pressure gas required by the appliances.

-The pressure within a gas bottle can be 800-900kPa.
+The pressure within a gas bottle can be 800-900kPa, far higher than the low pressure gas required.

-This varies based on the ambient temperature, exposure to the radiant heat of the sun and the amount of gas remaining in the gas bottle.
+The pressure varies based on the ambient temperature, exposure to the radiant heat of the sun and the amount of gas remaining in the gas bottle.

 Gas bottle changeover valves determine from which gas bottle the gas is being taken.